NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_creating_service_catalog.rst

-When the NetApp unified driver is used with an ONTAP storage system, you can leverage extra specs with Manila share types to ensure that Manila shares are created on storage backends that have certain properties (e.g. thin provisioning, disk type, RAID type, QoS Support) configured.
+When the NetApp unified driver is used with an ONTAP storage system, you can leverage extra specs with Manila share types to ensure that Manila shares are created on storage backends that have certain properties (e.g. thin provisioning, disk type, RAID type, QoS Support, FlexGroup/FlexVol style) configured.

 Extra specs are associated with Manila share types, so that when users request shares of a particular share type, they are created on storage